 MAURICIO ANTON / SCIENCE PHOTO LIBRARY MAURICIO ANTON / SCIENCE PHOTO LIBRARY

 Australopithecus afarensis landscape.
 Artwork of Australopithecus afarensis male and female hominins (left) walking across African savannah during the Pliocene.
 A. afarensis is one of several extinct hominin species that form an early part of the human evolutionary tree.
 It lived between 3.9 and 2.9 million years ago.
 The A. afarensis fossil 'Lucy' (1974) was found at the Hadar site in Ethiopia's Afar depression.
-The animals are elephants, antelopes, and a rhinoceros.
-For a similar scene, see C015/5357.
+Animals shown here include elephants and antelopes.
+For a similar scene, see C015/5361.

 Model release not required.
 Property release not required.